mspraggs/pyQCD/README.md

 If you are building the library on the IRIDIS cluster machine, you will need to download the Eigen library from the web (no compilation should be necessary) and adjust the include path for this library.
 You will also need to load the boost module and use gcc version 4.6.1 to get OpenMP support.
-To get the Makefile to recognised that you're on IRIDIS, do
+To get the Makefile to recognise that you're on IRIDIS, do
 > export IRIDIS=true

 Once the include paths have been set up, just run make and with any luck you should end up with a pyQCD shared library